ccsosa/GOCompare/README.md

 ## Usage

-This R package provides five functions to provide a simple workflow to compare results of functional enrichment analysis:
+This R package provides six functions to provide a simple workflow to compare results of functional enrichment analysis:

-- Functions: `mostFrequentGOs. graphGOspecies, evaluateGO_species` are designed to provide analysis for one species.
+- Functions: `mostFrequentGOs. graphGOspecies` are designed to provide analysis for one species.

-- Functions: `compareGOspecies graph_two_GOspecies evaluateCAT_species evaluateGO_species ` allow compare two species GO terms list belonging to the features needed by the user.
+- Functions: `compareGOspecies graph_two_GOspecies evaluateCAT_species evaluateGO_species ` allow compare two species GO terms list belonging to the categories needed by the user.

-- Finally, a set of four datasets for test are provided: `A_thaliana, A_thaliana_compress, H_sapiens, H_sapiens_compress, comparison_example`
+- Finally, a set of four datasets for test are provided in the package: `A_thaliana, A_thaliana_compress, H_sapiens, H_sapiens_compress, comparison_example`

 ### Data inputs